panalysis/Google2Pandas/README.md

     'start_date'    : '8daysAgo',
     'max_results'   : 10}

-conn = GoogleAnalyticsQuery(token_file_name='analytics.dat')
+conn = GoogleAnalyticsQuery(
+        token_file_name='my_analytics.dat',
+	secrets='my_client_secrets_v3.json')
 df, metadata = conn.execute_query(**query)
 ```

 ## New and Improved (more of a work in progess really)
 Support has now been added for the GA Reporting API V4 as suggested in [issue #21](https://github.com/panalysis/Google2Pandas/issues/21) via the `GoogleAnalyticsQueryV4`
-class.The support is rather rough for now, the primary reason being that since I'm not
+class.
+The support is rather rough for now, the primary reason being that since I'm
-working with GA much at all these days I do not have the time to fully learn the many new
+not working with GA much at all these days I do not have the time to fully learn the
 features present in the new API.

 For now, what this means is that there is zero parsing of the queries provided,